 For more information about the salons, click on the Locations tab.

 Staff Dementia Training

-Fall 2020 -in Bellevue please contact Barbara if you need to attend.
+Summer 2022 -in North Seattle please contact Barbara if you need to attend.

 Senior Salons COVID Response